kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 ### §298.63   Reporting of aircraft operating expenses and related statistics by small certificated air carriers.

 \(a\) Each small certificated air carrier shall file BTS Form 298-C, Schedule F-2 “Report of Aircraft Operating Expenses and Related Statistics.”
-This schedule shall be filed quarterly as prescribed in §298.60.
+This schedule shall be filed quarterly as prescribed in [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.60   General reporting instructions.|§298.60]].
 Data reported on this report shall be for the overall or system operations of the air carrier.

 \(b\) Each carrier shall indicate in the space provided its full corporate name and the quarter for which the report is filed.